slicelife/fetch-secrets/README.md

 eg; The tag `secrets_default = myservice/dev/secrets` will load the secrets stored in the secret named `myservice/dev/secrets`.
 You can specify multiple tags, however, the merging order is arbitrary so don't expect precedence.

+`fetch-secrets` supports the use of an `FS_REGION` env var, which can be configured when applications use different regions for their secrets.
+Note, the application will still use `AWS_REGION` as normal.

 ---

 ## Running